Cantilever Beam with 1D Elements

 • In the Property Tree of FEA Options, you can choose the result fields that you want to visualize.
 The default results of the solution are displacements in x, y, z-directions.
 In this example, we choose some additional fields which are Axial Force, Shear Forces and Bending Moments.
 Turning on two options as in the figure below

-Figure 4.33.
-Adding some fields on Solver Option
+Figure 4.32.
+Adding more solution fields on the Solver Option

 Step 9: Create Scenario